People in my ear think I can do 13 things at once.

 I mean, if you were to go to an agency officer today and say, go do this, and why am I authorized to do this?

-That agency officer is going to say, Yeah, I know, but I see what's going on here now.
+That agency officer is going to say, yeah, I know, but I see what's going on here now.

-Have you run it by the ACLU?
+Have you run up by the ACLU?

 What's the New York Times editorial board think?